China's Stock Traders Are Snapping Up Everything 5G

 “The trade is looking a bit overheated now,” said Edison Lee, head of telecom research at Jefferies Hong Kong Ltd. “Investors may be pricing in too much optimism as operators will only develop 5G networks on a large scale when the whole supply chain and applications can keep up.”

-Fiber-optic suppliers Yangtze Optical Fibre and Cable Joint Stock Ltd. and O-Net Technologies Group Ltd. have jumped more than 9 percent this week alone.
+Fiber-optic suppliers Yangtze Optical Fibre and Cable Joint Stock Ltd. and O-Net Technologies Group Ltd. have jumped about 12 percent this week alone.
 Widespread commercial rollout of 5G is only expected in 2020.

-Jefferies’ Lee raised his price target on ZTE after a rally partly driven by “A share investors’ excitement about 5G,” predicting the stock will gain another 14 percent from Wednesday’s close.
+Jefferies’ Lee raised his price target on ZTE after a rally partly driven by “A share investors’ excitement about 5G,” predicting the stock will gain another 14 percent from Thursday’s close.

 “Liquidity has been a lot looser and speculators need an excuse to put their money somewhere,” said Zhang Yankun, a partner at Beijing Hone Investment Management Co.
 While he owns shares of China Mobile, he’s staying clear of other 5G-linked companies.